bioinf-mcb/mgg_prophages/README.md

 Very large primary propahge predictions(>= 500kb) are true predictions from VirSorter (sometimes overlapping VirSorter prediction).

-Resources estimation:
-- VirSorter calculated 400 Klebsiella genomes for 48h (128 CPU, peak RAM 18G).
-- PhiSpy calculated 400 Klebsiella genomes for < 1day (128 CPU).
+400 Klebsiella genomes with 128 CPU took 24h of calculations with RAM peak at 18GB.

 ## __DEV info__